 - Using resources

-Each of the two papers contributes 50% of the overall grade for Chemistry
+Each of the 2 papers contributes 50% of the overall grade for Chemistry

 Both papers contain a mixture of multiple choice, structured, closed short answer and open response questions

-In addition to the exams each student has to complete 10 required practical activities, whilst, although not assessed, are a compulsory component of the course.
+In addition to the exams each student has to complete 10 required practical activities, which, although not assessed, are a compulsory component of the course.